 Protecting small businesses in the Old Line State

-Maryland has more than 581,000 small businesses that make up 99.5% of all businesses in the state.
-These businesses employ 1.1 million employees—or just over half of the state's private workforce—and with more than 21,000 net jobs created in 2015, that number is growing every year.
+Maryland has more than 634,000 small businesses that make up 99.5% of all businesses in the state.
+These businesses employ 1.2 million employees—or just under half (49.4%) of MD’s private workforce.

-Maryland also boasts a high percentage of minority-owned small businesses—more than 200,000, or over a third of all small businesses in the state—and owners of incorporated businesses enjoy a median income of $53,626, the eighth-highest earning state in the nation.
-But with strict workers compensation regulations and costly fines for failure to comply, it's essential for small business owners in Maryland to safeguard their investments with a comprehensive small business insurance plan.
+Maryland also boasts a high percentage of minority-owned small businesses—more than 300,000, or nearly half all small businesses in the state.
+But with strict workers compensation laws and regulations and costly fines for failure to comply, it's essential for small business owners in Maryland to safeguard their investments with a comprehensive small business insurance plan.

 Top covered industries in Maryland